icterry/ianterry.io/_posts/2020-03-21-make-this-jekyll-blog.md

 ### Self-Serving

 Going the self-serve route, we'll need to decide how we'll be hosting our completed site.
-Like I mentioned, I [set up an EC2 instance in AWS](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) running Ubuntu server 18.04 to act as the server for my live site.
+Like I mentioned, [I set up an EC2 instance in AWS](https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html) running Ubuntu server 18.04 to act as the server for my live site.
 This is the server that visitors will connect to in search of our sweet blog posts.

 ## Setting up Jekyll

-We'll need to follow the next few steps in both our development environment *and* our server, as both will need to have Jekyll installed to do their jobs!
+We'll need to follow the steps in this section for both our development environment *and* our production server, as both will need to have Jekyll installed to do their jobs!

 1. To get started, let's make sure our respective Ubuntu environments are up to date:
     ```bash